magomimmo/modern-cljs/doc/tutorial-14.md

     (prevent-default evt)))
 ```

-As you can see, after having called the `remote-callback :calculate` we
+We update the arguments of `calculate` and added the `(prevent-default
-added the call to the `prevent-default` function, which is defined in
+evt)` as the last call its definition.

-the `domina.events` namespace.
-The last modification we have to
+The last modification we have to introduce is to add the
-introduce is to add the `prevent-default` function in the `:refer`
+`prevent-default` symbol to the `:refer` section of the `domina.events`
-section of the `domina.events` requirement as follows:
+requirement as follows:

 ```clojure
 (ns modern-cljs.shopping